-- Plan ahead; bring healthy snacks from home — Take control of your snacking by bringing healthy food from home.
-For a desk-drawer stash, consider mixed nuts and granola bars.
+- Plan ahead; bring healthy snacks from home.
+Take control of your snacking by bringing healthy food from home.
+For a desk-drawer stash, consider preportioned mixed nuts, dried fruit and granola bars.
 Refrigerated snacks can include yogurt, raw veggies, fresh fruit and string cheese — all healthier alternatives to your co-workers' cookies.

-- Stop eating alone at your desk — Desktop dining has become the American worker's default: 62 percent of survey respondents said they regularly eat lunch alone at their desks.
-Research has shown that eating with co-workers can increase both cooperative behavior and overall work performance — a win-win.
+- Stop eating alone at your desk.
+Desktop dining has become the American worker's default.
+But research has shown that eating with co-workers can increase both cooperative behavior and overall work performance — a win-win.
 Another alternative?
 Get outside for a walk.
 It'll leave you less time to consume a big meal, improve your enthusiasm and make you more relaxed.

-- Don't forget to hydrate — Even mild dehydration can adversely affect your memory and increase anxiety and fatigue, setting the stage for both decreased work performance and nervous snacking.
+- Don't forget to hydrate.
+Even mild dehydration can adversely affect your memory and increase anxiety and fatigue, setting the stage for both decreased work performance and nervous snacking.
 Keep a water bottle handy so that you can drink throughout the workday.
-Drinking water instead of one 20-ounce sugar-sweetened beverage saves you about 240 calories.
+Drinking water instead of one 20-ounce sugar-sweetened soda saves you about 250 calories.

 It's all too easy to go with the unhealthy flow in a workplace setting.
 But increased mindfulness about what you're eating and where you're eating it can really help turn the tide.